VPN Review: IPVanish

 Security and Privacy

-IPVanish does grant its users a significant amount of freedom in regards to protocols, however, only the first two are really recommended.
+IPVanish does grant its users a significant amount of freedom in regard to protocols, however, only the first two are really recommended.
 PPTP, for example, is no longer up-to-date, but the option to use it certainly doesn't cause any harm.

 IPVanish passed all of our leak tests.